icantrap/YATTHS/README.md

 1. Sending hearts to the players in your leaderboard.
 1. Claiming the contents of the mailbox.

+When claiming the contents of the mailbox individually, The Tsum Tsum app will only load the 100 most recent messages.
+If that happens, __YATTHS__ will reload the mailbox repeatedly until fewer than 100 messages were claimed.

 The tool logs its actions, so you can see which steps have/are being performed.

 ### Wiki